-The VR team built a robust machine that could be harnessed for future software advancements, including a list of features like 32-bit RISC processor, gigabit Ethernet, glowing ring LED channel status indication lights, 120VAC tolerant fuse protection, >100 dB dynamic range, noise floor below 70nV/√Hz, and 26,000 lines of resolution.
-An article in Sound & Vibration’s October 2009 issue appealed more to the reader’s sense of enthusiasm, likening the VR9500 to a brand new sports car with incredible “horsepower”.
+The VR team built a robust machine that could be harnessed for future software advancements, including a list of features like a 32-bit RISC processor, gigabit Ethernet, glowing ring LED channel status indication lights, 120VAC tolerant fuse protection, >100 dB dynamic range, noise floor below 70nV/√Hz, and 26,000 lines of resolution.
+An article in Sound & Vibration’s October 2009 issue appealed more to the reader’s sense of enthusiasm, likening the VR9500 to a brand-new sports car with incredible “horsepower.”

 VR introduced its third innovation, Fatigue Damage Spectrum (FDS).

 Customers wanted to use their own recorded data but they were seeking ways to accelerate tests.
 For years, the industry used different techniques, including rainflow analysis, to estimate a life-dose of fatigue in a product.

 VR’s chief engineer considered Miner’s rule of damage: fatigue damage will accumulate over time until it reaches a level that causes deformation of the product.
 With the exception of sharply exceeding the instantaneous stress point of a product (i.e., applying a shock), this is regardless of the rate of damage.
 The team wrote and improved the speed of algorithms utilizing rainflow analysis, which would not only calculate the fatigue damage of a product but also convert this data into a random test with an equivalent amount of fatigue damage at each frequency bin – in essence, a fatigue damage spectrum.